DSXiangLi/DecryptPrompt/README.md

 - 上文压缩排序方案
   - Lost in the Middle: How Language Models Use Long Contexts :star:
   - LLMLingua: Compressing Prompts for Accelerated Inference of Large Language Models
-  - LongLLMLingua: Accelerating and Enhancing LLMs in Long Context Scenarios via Prompt Compression
+  - LongLLMLingua: Accelerating and Enhancing LLMs in Long Context Scenarios via Prompt Compression  :star:
   - Learning to Compress Prompts with Gist Tokens
   - Unlocking Context Constraints of LLMs: Enhancing Context Efficiency of LLMs with Self-Information-Based Content Filtering
 - 训练方案